Click here for our Manufacturing & Assembly brochure

 Click here for our Distribution & Warehousing brochure

 Manufacturing and distribution of office and consumer furniture can be a labor intensive process.
 During manufacturing, components are often moved between operations by laborers pushing carts of parts.
-Finished goods are usually moved, via manned fork lifts, to storage locations and shipping.
+Finished goods are usually moved, via manned fork lifts, to storage and shipping locations.
 Larger furniture distributors and retailers often use fork lifts and static racking to move and store goods.

 In today's global market, operations with high manual labor costs are finding it harder and harder to compete with off-shore manufactured product and low cost / ultra high volume international retailers.
 One of the best ways to regain a competitive edge is to reduce non-value added, recurring labor costs and one of the best ways to do that is to automate the manual handling portions of the manufacturing and distribution process.

-Automatic conveyor systems have been used in limited capacities for many years in the furniture industry and robots are beginning to make inroads in repetitive manufacturing operations, but some other "high tech" equipment has now come down in price to the point where it too can be justified and applied in this industry to improve efficiency and reduce costs.
+Automatic conveyor systems have been used in limited capacities for many years in food and beverage manufacturing and robots are beginning to make inroads in repetitive manufacturing operations, but some other "high tech" equipment has now come down in price to the point where it too can be justified and applied in this industry to improve efficiency and reduce costs.

 How Integrated Systems Design Can Help...